opensource-force/osf-blog/content/posts/you_are_not_a_number/part_11/index.md

 I remember watching it as a kid, one of those memories that's not really continuous with anything else, just some moment you remember for some reason or another.
 There's a part where Scott's Patton says, "we're going to hold them by the nose, and kick them in the ass!" and my dad turned to me and said, "that's really what he did.
 His army would hold the front, and then attack the rear."

-And so when the richest man on Earth threw a nazi salute up at the inauguration of the president that my dad tried to overthrow the government for it hit a bit personally.
+And so when the richest man on Earth threw two nazi salutes up at the inauguration of the president that my dad tried to overthrow the government for it hit a bit personally.
 My dad may have forgotten about the war that his dad fought in, but hearing about it left an impression on me.

 So I figured what worked for Patton, might just work for me, and I got to work on the kick them in the ass part.